SebaGossos/SebaGossos/README.md

 ## 🚀 About Me

-- 🎓 Studying Systems Engineering
+- 🎓 Studying Programming at UTN
 - 💻 Focused on web development, both frontend and backend
 - 📚 Always learning — currently diving into Node.js and cloud services
 - ⚙️ Love to automate repetitive tasks and write clean, efficient code